Employer Frequently Asked Questions

 What is the Veteran Fellowship Program?

 The Veteran Fellowship Program (VFP) is an innovative career pathway program combining business education with experiential employment.
-Designed as a collaborative education and employment program, fellows will pair hands-on professional experience with a Masters-level certificate program.
+Designed as a collaborative education and employment program, fellows will pair hands-on professional experience with a business administration certificate program.
 Veterans and veteran spouses who complete the program will experience transformational success as they enter or re-enter the civilian workforce.

 What do you mean by collaborative?

 VFP is a joint venture between Operation Stand Down Tennessee, Belmont University’s Jack C. Massey College of Business and Middle Tennessee employers.

 What is the goal of the program?